Interconnection

 East West Interconnector

-EirGrid Interconnector DAC owns the East West Interconnector which links the electricity grids of the island of Ireland and Great Britain via submarine cables running between converter stations in Ireland and Wales.
-It is a High Voltage Direct Current (HVDC) connection capable of providing capacity of 500 MW, flowing in both directions (import / export).
+EirGrid Interconnector DAC owns the East West Interconnector (EWIC).
+The EWIC links the electricity grids of the island of Ireland and Great Britain via submarine cables running between converter stations in Ireland and Wales.

 Trading on the East West Interconnector